Trails in the Sky 1st Chapter

 FAQ

-Does it add a lot of new content?
+Does it have much new content?

 Consider This Instead